 Put Your Money Where Your Mouth Is

 In other words, carry some financial risk!
-Invest money in your company, spend money getting your business started, and take on risk in your working life.
+Invest money in your limited company, spend money getting your business started, and take on risk in your working life.
 This doesn’t mean go gambling at lunchtime with the company funds, just that you work on the basis that if you don’t deliver, or you screw up, you’re prepared to issue refunds or not get paid.
 If you work and are not guaranteed to be paid then that is an element of risk as you are reliant on your various clients paying you.
-That is risk and is a positive thing to show HMRC to stay clear of IR35.
+That is a risk and is a positive thing to show HMRC to stay clear of IR35.

 Don’t just issue invoices based on an hourly rate for the work you are doing.
 You will need to track your time for your own books and those of your clients and you may even want to use timesheets.
 But you shouldn’t just invoice on your hourly rate.
-Instead you should charge on the cost of your hourly rate plus your business expenses.
-Any business will have operational expenses that it has to find and these should be built into your costs – billing for this ‘bench time’ is expected as it is part of the working hours you spend on your business, but which can’t be specifically attributed to one client.
-In order to cover all of your bench time costs it is absolutely necessary to retain a bit of profit from each job towards non-billable hours.
+Instead, you should charge on the cost of your hourly rate plus your business expenses.
+Any business will have operating expenses that it has to find and these should be built into your costs – billing for this ‘bench time’ is expected as it is part of the working hours you spend on your business, but which can’t be specifically attributed to one client.
+In order to cover all of your bench time costs, it is absolutely necessary to retain a bit of profit from each job towards non-billable hours.
 And doing so will show HMRC that you are running a business, not just being employed by a client.

 Keep Perfect Records